howtographql/howtographql/content/backend/graphql-js/8-filtering-pagination-and-sorting.md

 </Instruction>

-1. You're first using the provided filtering, ordering and pagination arguments to retrieve a number of `Link` elements.
+1. You're first using the provided filtering, ordering, and pagination arguments to retrieve a number of `Link` elements.
+// TODO (robin-macpherson): get the updated Prisma Client Query.
-1. Next, you're using the `linksConnection` query from the Prisma client API to retrieve the total number of `Link` elements currently stored in the database.
+1. Next, you're using the `linksConnection` query from the Prisma Client API to retrieve the total number of `Link` elements currently stored in the database.
 1. The `links` and `count` are then wrapped in an object to adhere to the `Feed` type that you just added to the GraphQL schema.

 The last step is to include that new resolver when instantiating the `GraphQLServer`.